WadeChenX/lfdk2/README.md

 sudo bin/lfdk -B <MMIO BASE>
 ```

 Of course, if the MMIO Base is not correct, we assume it's a pci device.
 And you could only see 256 Bytes pci configuration space.

 Also, you could press:
 KEY-UP, KEY-DOWN
   To move the cursor, and if it's a pcie device, above/below 256 Bytes range will show next/previous 256 Bytes.

 PAGE-UP, PAGE-DOWN
   For previous/next device content.

-F7:
+F7
   To change view-mode.
 There are 3 modes: Byte, Word, DWord.

-<any hex digit>:
+\[any hex digit\]
   Start to input somthing, later press Enter to write the content if it's R/W register.